 Excess skin and/or protruding fat can be present in one or both upper or lower eyelids, but is most common in the upper lids.
 The excess skin can droop in front of the eye, blocking the upper vision and can be a cosmetic problem.
-It can also cause an uncomfortable heavy sensation, which can cause fatigue particularly when reading or concentrating.
-Sometimes the skin can sit on the eyelashes cause discomfort or pushing the eyelashes into the visual field.
+It can also cause an uncomfortable heavy, tired sensation, particularly when reading or concentrating 스카이에듀 노트북 다운로드.
+Sometimes the skin can weigh down on the eyelashes causing discomfort and even push the eyelashes down into the area of vision.
 Finally excess skin on the outer side of the upper eyelid sometimes tracks tears in the wrong direction (‘wicking’) causing a watery eye.

 Excess skin most commonly occurs with aging, but sometimes occurs in younger age groups and can run in families.
 It is sometimes associated with ptosis (drooping of the upper eyelids – see ptosis information sheet for further details).

 Sometimes the eyebrow also descends with age and I might suggest lifting the brow a little (usually with hidden sutures – internal brow pexy) in addition to removing the excess tissue.

 In clinic I will examine your eyes, eye movements and eyelids 탈리온 다운로드.
 It can be helpful if you have old photographs (for example passport or driving licence).
 If ptosis is also detected, sometimes some further tests are occasionally required.
 If I think surgery can help I will discuss the risks and benefits of surgery with you.
 I may also book you a pre-assessment appointment depending on the type of anaesthetic that will be used (see below) and any other medical conditions that you may have.